Traffic Violation Expungement in Maryland

 After making your request, the Administration Adjudication Division will review your record and determine if you are eligible.
 The MVA will notify you in writing whether or not your request has been granted.

-Skilled Maryland defense attorney Seth Okin can guide you through the expungement process in you need to request a manual traffic violation expungement in Maryland.
+Skilled Maryland defense attorney Seth Okin can guide you through the expungement process to request a manual traffic violation expungement in Maryland.
 Whether it is for a minor traffic infraction or a more serious offense, having an experienced lawyer to help you through every step of your case will give you the best possible chance for a positive outcome.
-Call Seth Okin’s Maryland law office at (410) 782-0742 today for a free case evaluation.
+Call Seth Okin’s Maryland law office today for a free case evaluation.